 Selective Serotonin Reuptake Inhibitors (SSRIs)

 Most people with dissociative disorders have co-occurring conditions, and depression is one of the most common.
 Antidepressants, especially selective serotonin reuptake inhibitors (SSRIs), are frequently prescribed to treat comorbid depression.
 Popular SSRIs for dissociative disorders include:

 These SSRIs can treat several symptoms specific to depersonalization-derealization disorder.
 The sense of detachment that accompanies depersonalization is often closely linked with flat affect and blunted emotion, all of which can be improved with SSRIs.
 Antidepressants can also stabilize mood and reduce the intrusive symptoms that trigger dissociative symptoms.
 Research shows that a combination of an SSRI and lamotrigine, a mood stabilizer, is an effective treatment for dissociative disorders, especially depersonalization-derealization disorder.
-The same SSRIs that are used as antidepressants can also be used to treat anxiety, which is another commonly co-occurring condition with depersonalization-derealization disorder.
+SSRIs can also be used to treat anxiety, which is another commonly co-occurring condition with depersonalization-derealization disorder.
 They are often the best medical option for treating dissociative disorders with comorbid anxiety.
-Benzodiazepines, on the other hand, may exacerbate dissociation in depersonalization disorder.

 One of the defining features of dissociative disorders like depersonalization is that they are not psychotic disorders.
-People who experience them maintain an intact sense of reality testing.
+People who experience them maintain an intact sense of reality.
 However, antipsychotic drugs can be an effective option for treating these disorders.

 Therapy for Depersonalization-Derealization Disorder